pytorch/torchtune/docs/source/examples/configs.rst

 Where parameters are sourced
 ----------------------------

-There are two primary entry points for users to configure parameters: configs and CLI overrides.
-Configs are YAML files that define all the parameters that the user wishes to run a recipe with in a single location.
+There are two primary entry points for you to configure parameters: **configs** and **CLI overrides**.
+Configs are YAML files that define in a single location all the parameters needed to run a recipe with in a single location.
 These can be overridden on the command-line for quick changes and experimentation without modifying the config.

-If you are planning to make your own custom recipe, you will need to become familiar with the recipe dataclass, which collects all the user arguments from config and CLI and passes it into the recipe itself.
-Here, we will discuss all three concepts: configs, CLI, and dataclasses.
+If you are planning to make your own custom recipe, you will need to become familiar with the **recipe dataclass**, which collects all your arguments from config and CLI and passes it into the recipe itself.
+Here, we will discuss all three concepts:
+**configs**, **CLI**, and **dataclasses**.

 Recipe dataclasses
 ------------------

-Parameters should be organized in a singular dataclass that is passed into the recipe.
+Parameters should be organized in a single dataclass that is passed into the recipe.
 This serves as a single source of truth for the details of a fine-tuning run that can be easily validated in code and shared with collaborators for reproducibility.

 .. code-block:: python